clarklindeveloper/notes/react - udemy - maximilian schwarzmuller - the complete guide.md

 ### Passing and Retrieving Data with Action.mp4

 * we can add additional data to the dispatch object, in addition to 'type',
-* like a payload object payload:{} which stores all additional data,
+* like a payload object,eg. payload:{} which stores all additional data,

 ```js
 // index.js